We’re not affiliated with Doctors Without Borders, but there are similarities and differences between us.

 Doctors without Borders brings medical care to areas where the need is greatest.
 These areas are often caught in crisis such as armed conflict, natural disasters, and endemic disease.

 Projects Abroad doesn’t work in crisis or emergency contexts.
 We’ve identified specific areas of need in the countries where we work, and address these needs through Public Health Projects and medical outreach programs.
-Our work is guided by our medical management plans and a Medical Ethics Policy.
 In addition, we only operate in stable situations monitored by our trained staff on the ground.

 Timeline